 7. Up the comfort factor in small bedrooms with seating

-Choosing the right armchair for a small bedroom can be tricky; too small, and any daily activities such as making up become uncomfortable; too large, and there will hardly be room for anything else.
+Choosing the right armchair for a small bedroom design can be tricky; too small, and any daily activities such as making up become uncomfortable; too large, and there will hardly be room for anything else.
 The way to go is to choose a statement stool – small in size, but big on comfort and personality.
 Alternatively, you can still enjoy the enveloping comfort of a bigger chair, if the rest of the bedroom furniture is kept to a minimum.

 We've rounded up some of our fave bedroom chairs for every budget over on our buying guide.